Thomas William Moffett

 Sir Thomas William Moffett (3 June 1820 – 6 July 1908) was an Irish scholar and educationalist, who served as president of Queen's College Galway.

 Moffett was born at Castleknock, County Dublin, on 3 June 1820.
 He was educated at Trinity College Dublin, where he was a Berkeley Gold Medallist in Logic and Metaphysics, a gold medallist in Greek, and a prizeman in Divinity and Modern History.
 He graduated in 1843 as Senior Moderator in Ethics and Logic.
 He was awarded the degree of L.L.D. by Trinity College Dublin in 1852.

 From May 1848, he held the position of headmaster of the Classical Department and professor of logic and belles lettres at the Royal Belfast Academical Institution.
 The first professors were appointed to the newly established Queen's Colleges at Belfast, Cork and Galway in 1849, and Moffett became the foundation professor of logic and metaphysics at the Galway College.
 In 1863, in addition to his original chair, Moffett took over the duties of Rev. Joseph O'Leary as professor of history and English literature, the offices being combined into a single chair of history, English literature and mental science.
 Moffett was to occupy this chair until his retirement from academia in 1897.

 In 1870, Moffett succeeded William Lupton as registrar of Queen's College Galway.
 On the death of Edward Berwick in 1877, Moffett was appointed to succeed him as president of the college.

 Moffett was known for his skill and power as an orator, and his ability to quote at will long extracts from the poems and sagas of antiquity, as well as more modern verse.
 Moffett was involved in the incorporation of the existing Literary and Scientific Society of Galway into the Queen's College as a debating society between 1852 and 1856.
-Moffett drafted the first rules for the governance within the college, and presided at the first college meeting, of the society which subsequently became the Literary and Debating Society.
+Moffett drafted the first rules for the governance within the college, and presided at the first meeting of the society which subsequently became the Literary and Debating Society.